fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 ::: tip
 You can define the path yourself, but it should be in the `source` directory

-The source directory of blog and fluid will be merged eventually, so the source of blog is preferred.
+The source directory of blog and Fluid will be merged eventually, so the source of blog is preferred.
 :::

 - height